 The forgotten grandson of Augustus, whose exile and murder cleared the path for Tiberius to become the second Roman emperor.

-Born into the heart of Rome's first imperial family, Agrippa Postumus was the final son of Augustus's right-hand man, Marcus Agrippa, and his daughter Julia.
-His early life was one of privilege and expectation, marked by his grandfather's formal adoption, signaling his potential as a successor.
-Yet, the young man, described by ancient sources as brutish and perhaps intellectually simple, failed to fit the mold of a Roman princeps.
-In AD 6, Augustus made the drastic decision to banish him to the tiny island of Planasia, a move that effectively erased him from the line of succession.
-For nearly a decade, he lived in obscurity while Tiberius consolidated power.
-His fate was sealed the moment Augustus died in AD 14; Postumus was swiftly killed by a centurion, a shadowy political murder that removed the last dynastic obstacle and cemented the bloody transition of power that would define the Julio-Claudian era.
+Agrippa Postumus was the final son of Marcus Agrippa and Julia, born into Rome's first imperial family.
+His grandfather Augustus formally adopted him, signaling potential as a successor.
+Ancient sources described him as brutish and perhaps intellectually simple; he failed to fit the mold of a Roman princeps.
+In AD 6, Augustus banished him to the tiny island of Planasia, erasing him from the line of succession.
+He lived in obscurity for nearly a decade while Tiberius consolidated power.
+The moment Augustus died in AD 14, a centurion killed Postumus, a shadowy political murder that removed the last dynastic obstacle and secured the bloody transition of power defining the Julio-Claudian era.

 The biggest hits of -12